lizmat/raku-all-modules/zostay/P6SGI/README.md

 This application will print out all the values of factorial from 1 to N where N is given as the query string.
 The header is returned immediately, but the lines of the body are returned as the values of factorial are calculated.

+The application MUST return this Promise as soon as possible.
+It is recommended that applications wrap themselves in a `start {}` block to make this automatic.

 ### 2.2.5 Payload and Encoding

 The application may emit any object to the returned [Supply](http://doc.perl6.org/type/Supply) to be part of the response payload.
 It is expected, however, that either these objects will be mapped into the expectations of the application server by middleware or already be in such a form.